mblackford/blog/_posts/2025-03-08-fargate-spot-in-production.md

 title: "Using Fargate Spot in Production Without Getting Burned (and Still Save ~60%)"
 date: 2025-03-08
 tags: [aws, devops, cost-optimisation]
-summary: >
-  A guide to safely using AWS ECS Fargate Spot for real workloads without compromising reliability.
+summary: > A guide to safely using AWS ECS Fargate Spot for real workloads without compromising reliability.
-layout: post
 ---

 # Using Fargate Spot in Production Without Getting Burned (and Still Save ~60%)